 Maine Reconsideration Approval Over Time

 As the table and the below chart indicate, Maine has historically been a little bit ahead of the national average when it comes to Approvals at the Reconsideration level.
-In 2018, Maine ranked 21st in the nation for highest percentage of approvals at Reconsideration.
+However, falling slightly behind in 2020.
+In 2020, Maine ranked 29th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Maine Hearings Approval Over Time

-As the table and the below chart indicate, Maine has been a touch ahead, riding the wave as the national average when it comes to approvals at the Hearing level.
-In 2018, Massachusetts ranked 7th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Maine is starting to pass the national average when it comes to approvals at the Hearing level.
+In 2020, Maine ranked 2nd in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Maine are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Maine may have a significant bearing on your chances for approval.

 Also worthy of note is the fact that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.